Mainstream quality-related funding

-Mainstream QR funding is first separated into three ‘pots’ according to the contribution that the three elements of research assessed in the REF make to overall quality profiles (65 per cent for outputs, 20 per cent for impact and 15 per cent for environment).
+Mainstream QR funding is first separated into three ‘pots’ according to the contribution that the three elements of research assessed in the Research Excellence Framework (REF) make to overall quality profiles (65 per cent for outputs, 20 per cent for impact and 15 per cent for environment).

 These pots are then further divided by subject, and finally distributed to institutions.
 The distribution between subjects and institutions are informed by: